Jin Xiangjun: Career

 Jin joined the Chinese Communist Party (CCP) in November 1984.
 After University in 1990, he was assigned as an official to the Sichuan Provincial Department of Science and Technology.

-Jin was transferred to south China's Hainan province and appointed an official of the Hainan National Spark Demonstration Zone Management Committee in August 1992 and than the Hainan Airlines Tourism Development Co., Ltd. in March 1993.
+Jin was transferred to south China's Hainan province and appointed an official of the Hainan National Spark Demonstration Zone Management Committee in August 1992 and then to the Hainan Airlines Tourism Development Co., Ltd. in March 1993.
 In December 1996, he became head of Fund Management Office of Hainan Social Security Bureau, but having held the position for only a year and a half.

 In September 1998, Jin was transferred to southwest China's Guangxi Zhuang Autonomous Region and appointed deputy head of the Labor Department of Guangxi Zhuang Autonomous Region, which was reshuffled as Department of Labor and Social Security of Guangxi Zhuang Autonomous Region in April 2000.
 In October 2000, he became vice mayor of Yulin, rising to mayor in May 2003.
 He was party secretary, the top political position in the city, in February 2009, in addition to serving as chairman of its People's Congress.
 In January 2014, he moved to Fangchenggang and held five positions, including party secretary, chairman of the People's Congress, secretary of the Working Committee of Dongxing National Key Development and Opening up Pilot Zone, honorary president of Fangchenggang Disabled Persons' Federation, and honorary president of Fangchenggang Red Cross Society.

 In January 2018, he was elevated to vice mayor of Tianjin, concurrently serving as director of the China (Tianjin) Pilot Free Trade Zone Management Committee since April 2019.
 He was appointed secretary-general of the CCP Tianjin Municipal Committee in January 2021 and was admitted to member of the Standing Committee of the CCP Tianjin Municipal Committee, the city's top authority.
 He was chosen as deputy party secretary of Tianjin in March 2022.

-On 29 December 2022, he was transferred to north China's Shanxi province and appointed deputy party secretary.
+On 29 December 2022, he was transferred to north China's Shanxi province and appointed as governor.

+Downfall

+On 12 April 2025, Jin was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
+He was expelled from the Chinese Communist Party and public offices on 10 October 2025.